Frequently Asked Questions

 We normally will circulate your application to a number of faculty members, even if it is clearly tailored to just one person.
 It's sometimes the case that the faculty member with whom you'd like to work can't take you on, but someone else might be interested.
 Hence, you might be contacted by a faculty member who would like to discuss an opportunity with you.

-The Graduate Admissions and Programs Committee will meet in mid-January to review applications received by the application deadline (January 10).
-If you are selected to receive an offer of admission, then you will receive a letter from the Department of Geography in early February that indicates that the Department has asked Graduate Studies to make you a formal offer of admission.
+The Graduate Admissions and Programs Committee will meet in mid-January 2022 to review applications received by the application deadline (January 10, 2022).
+If you are selected to receive an offer of admission, then you will receive a letter from the Department of Geography, Environment and Geomatics in early February 2022 that indicates that the Department has asked The Office of Graduate and Post-Doctoral Studies to make you a formal offer of admission.
 This letter will spell out the details of the offer, and will identify the faculty member who has agreed to be your advisor.
-The formal offer of admission will be sent to you by The Office of Graduate Studies (usually within 2-3 weeks of our letter).
+The formal offer of admission will be sent to you by The Office of Graduate and Post-Doctoral Studies (usually within 2-3 weeks of our letter).
 You will have several weeks to respond to the formal offer, but we will request an indication from you at your earliest convenience so that we can make plans.

-The Graduate Admissions and Programs Committee will meet in mid-January to review applications received by the application deadline (January 10).
-If you are selected to receive an offer of admission, then you will receive a letter from the Department of Geography in early February that indicates that the Department has asked Graduate Program Services (GPS) to make you a formal offer of admission.
+The Graduate Admissions and Programs Committee will meet in mid-January, 2022 to review applications received by the application deadline (January 10, 2022).
+If you are selected to receive an offer of admission, then you will receive a letter from the Department of Geography, Environment and Geomatics in early February, 2022 that indicates that the Department has asked The Office of Graduate and Post-Doctoral Studies (OGPS) to make you a formal offer of admission.
 This letter will spell out the details of the offer, and will identify the faculty member who has agreed to be your advisor.
-The formal offer of admission will be sent to you by GPS (usually within 2-3 weeks of our letter).
+The formal offer of admission will be sent to you by OGPS (usually within 2-3 weeks of our letter).
 You will have several weeks to respond to the formal offer, but we will request an indication from you at your earliest convenience so that we can make plans.

 The Department offers research-focused MA/MSc and PhD degrees in Geography.
 Students may also register in Geography to undertake the MA/MSc/PhD program in Collaborative International Development Studies.